Runge–Kutta methods: Explicit Runge–Kutta methods

-The provable bound above then imply that we can not find methods of orders $p=1, 2, \ldots, 6$ that require fewer stages than the methods we already know for these orders.
+The provable bound above then implies that we cannot find methods of orders $p=1, 2, \ldots, 6$ that require fewer stages than the methods we already know for these orders.
 The work of Butcher also proves that 7th and 8th order methods have a minimum of 9 and 11 stages, respectively.
 An example of an explicit method of order 6 with 7 stages can be found in Ref.
 Explicit methods of order 7 with 9 stages and explicit methods of order 8 with 11 stages are also known.
 See Refs. for a summary.